Botswana Railways: Passenger Services

-Botswana Railways run 2 nightly passenger trains, one from Lobatse to Francistown, and the other from Francistown to Lobatse, with stops in Gaborone, Mahalapye, Palapye, and Serule.
-The passenger train is termed the "BR Express".

-Commuter train

-BR Express operates a commuter train system between Lobatse and Gaborone.
-The train departs from Lobatse at 05:30 and arrives at Gaborone in 06:49.
-The train returns to Lobatse in the evening, departing from Gaborone at 18:00 and arriving at Lobatse at 19:34.

-The train stops at Otse, Ramotswa and Commerce Park Halt.
+As of February 2026, all passenger services operated by Botswana Railways have been suspended.

 Railway links to adjacent countries

 Botswana Railways are connected to Zimbabwe and South African lines, both using the same gauge.

 There is no direct connection with Namibia, but one does exist via South Africa, although an electrified railway connecting to Lüderitz in Namibia for coal traffic was scheduled to open in 2006.

 In August 2010, Mozambique and Botswana signed a memorandum of understanding to develop an 1100 km railway through Zimbabwe, to carry coal from Serule in Botswana to a deep-water port at Techobanine Point in Mozambique.

 A new rail link between Botswana and Zambia, bypassing Zimbabwe, was mooted in 2005 by Botswana Railways (BR) general manager Andrew Lunga.
 The line was envisaged as running south-westwards from Livingstone, crossing the Zambezi, then continuing to a junction with the existing BR tracks at Mosetse.
 Lunga's proposal arose following the serious loss of traffic suffered by BR following the opening of the Beitbridge-Bulawayo line, after which annual BR freight tonnage fell from 1.1m per annum to about 150,000.
 Zimbabwe's economic problems had worsened the situation, prejudicing free traffic flow.
 The suggested line, Lunga pointed out, would provide important alternative routes linking South Africa, Zambia and the Democratic Republic of Congo.